mre/mre.github.io.v2/blog/2017-obsolete.md

 After the analysis code was done, I had a bot, running locally, waiting for incoming pull requests.

 But how could I talk to Github?
-After some research, I found out, that I should use the [Status API](https://developer.github.com/v3/repos/statuses/).

-I would send a `POST` request to `/repos/mre/awesome-static-analysis/statuses/:sha`
+I found out, that I should use the [Status API](https://developer.github.com/v3/repos/statuses/) and send a `POST` request to `/repos/mre/awesome-static-analysis/statuses/:sha`
 (`:sha` is the commit ID that points to the `HEAD` of the pull request):

 ```